roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 ```

 Once added here, run: `:PackerCompile` and restart the editor.
 You can check that the
-formatters have been installed by checking the `Installed` list in `:Mason`.
+formatters have been installed by checking the `Installed` list under `:Mason`.

 ### [Optional Linter(s)](#optional-linters)